-Charges for the Unlicensed Sale of Firearms
+Pasadena’s Laws on the Unlicensed Sale of Firearms

 California considers selling, leasing, or transferring the ownership of a firearm to be illegal unless you have the appropriate license.
 If you sell a gun without a license, you can be charged with the unlicensed sale of firearms.

-Felon with a Firearm Charges and Federal Gun Crimes
+Felon With a Firearm Charges and Federal Gun Crimes

 If your charges are tied to a federal investigation or if you used a gun to commit certain crimes, you could face federal charges.
-Federal gun charges are generally handled more severely than charges at the state level.
+Pick a skilled Pasadena weapons charges lawyer to build your defense on both the state and federal level.

-Get Help from a Weapons Charges Lawyer
+Defend Your Rights With a Weapons Charges Lawyer